Calc#

 Node

-subclass that calculates its value based on its inputs nodes.Calculator nodes are a central element block of the Liesel graph building toolkit.
+subclass that calculates its value based on its inputs nodes.Calculator nodes are a central element of the Liesel graph building toolkit.
 They wrap arbitrary calculations in pure JAX functions.

 By default, calculator nodes will appear in the node graph created by